 Here’s an example of a fat burning ‘triset’.

 A1: Dumbell Bench Press

 A3: Dumbell Front Squat

-Transition between each exercise quickly and time how long it takes… round up to the nearest minute or half minute… i.e. if the sets took 2:05 seconds… then use a 2:30 or 3:00 window…
+The transition between each exercise quickly and time how long it takes… round up to the nearest minute or half a minute… i.e. if the sets took 2:05 seconds… then use a 2:30 or 3:00 window…

 Sound like a plan?